-Your my.americorps.gov account allows you the ability to make payments to lenders and higher education institutions.
-To access your award, click on the "My Education Award" link in your my.americorps.gov account.
+Your My AmeriCorps account allows you the ability to make payments to lenders and higher education institutions.
+To access your award, click on the "My Education Award" link in your My AmeriCorps account.

 The Segal AmeriCorps Education Award must be used within seven years of the date you finish your service, unless you apply for and receive an extension prior to the end of your seventh year in accordance with 45 CFR §2526.40(b).
-If you have questions about your education award, you should contact the National Service Hotline at 800-942-2677, or visit the AmeriCorps Hotline website, click on the "Ask a Question" tab, complete the help request form, and submit.
+If you have questions about your education award, you should contact the AmeriCorps Hotline at 800-942-2677, or visit the AmeriCorps Hotline website, click on the "Ask a Question" tab, complete the help request form, and submit.